Clean energy still has a long way to go

 And the cost of a new reactor is prohibitive.
 Even companies in line for federal loan guarantees to build one are shying away because of the cost.

-Wind and Solar: Wind energy produces about 2 percent of the nation's power.
+Wind and Solar: Wind energy produces about 2 percent of the nation's power (see real energy numbers for context).
 With current subsidies, wind can compete with conventional electricity when electricity prices are high.
 But electricity prices have fallen because natural gas prices have dropped.
 This has badly stunted the growth of the wind industry.

-Solar, while more expensive than wind, is growing with the help of state subsidies.
+Solar, while more expensive than wind, is growing with the help of state subsidies and a push from Washington as well.
 But it currently produces less than 1 percent of the nation's electricity.

 Biofuels: The federal government is already backing biofuels three ways.
 It offers tax credits, it mandates that refiners use a growing amount of it, and it bars imports.
 Corn ethanol is now nearly 10 percent of the nation's fuel mix and has reduced gasoline demand.
 But environmentalists and policymakers say it produces more greenhouse gases than gasoline.
 The biofuels industry hasn't been able to produce so-called advanced biofuels, which come from nonfood sources and produce fewer greenhouse gases, despite federal mandates to do so.